 - They read the article independently (and discuss in small groups).

-- Then each student watches her/his/their first video to see if their predictions were on track and to think about what else they learned.
+- Then each student watches their first video to see if their predictions were on track and to think about what else they learned.

 - Finally each student makes a second video reflecting on what they learned compared to what they predicted they would learn.

-With 5th grade students in a virtual classroom this fall, the teacher and I introduced THIEVES, a mnemonic for supporting making informed predictions.
-We asked students to use THIEVES to make predictions about an article and to share their predictions in a short Seesaw video.
-We provided them with a PowerPoint slide that included some reminders they could reference while they planned for and made the video.
+With 5th grade students in a virtual classroom, the teacher and I introduced THIEVES, a mnemonic for supporting making informed predictions.
+Then we asked students to use THIEVES to make predictions about an article and to share their predictions in a short Seesaw video.
+They had access to a PowerPoint slide that included some reminders they could reference while they planned for and made the video.
 (See below.)

-Next the students read the article (and discussed in small groups in breakout rooms).
-Then we asked them to watch this first video to compare what they thought they’d learn about with what they actually learned.
+Next the students read the article and discussed in small groups.
+Then we asked each student to watch their first video to compare what they thought they’d learn about with what they actually learned.
 We also asked them to reflect on how the mnemonic THIEVES was helpful as a tool for thinking.
-We provided the slide below as an anchor.
+The slide below was an anchor.

 As the teacher for this lesson, I only needed to watch the second set of videos.
-(I learned quite a bit, identifying teaching points for a follow-up lesson–more on that later.)
-I was really amazed by the thoughtfulness of the students’ videos–many, many noticed how much they had learned.
+(I learned quite a bit, identifying teaching points for a follow-up lesson.)
+I was really amazed by the thoughtfulness of the students’ videos–many noticed how much they had learned.
 Watching that first video seemed to be helpful in this process of reflecting.